-The i’s have been dotted and the t’s have been crossed on your current marketing budget.
+The i’s have been dotted, and the t’s have been crossed on your current marketing budget.
 You’re wrapping up another great month of sales.
 You’d always like to sell more, but you’re comfortable with the direction of your store.
-The dollars you’ve dedicated toward your marketing is well placed and understood.
+The dollars you’ve dedicated toward your marketing are well placed and understood.
 As you prepare to face the gusty winds of a new month, you ask, ‘what more should I be doing to master my marketing budget?’

 I’ll tell you.
 There are marketing strategies you need to embrace no matter what.
 Every one of these initiatives should be considered when preparing your marketing budget.

 Look up your historical volume of monthly units sold on each date and set realistic goals for each month’s output.
 Line it up with each month’s corresponding budget.
 Now estimate what you’d prepare to spend each month of the next 12 months.
 (Make sure you don’t over-allocate funds in anticipation of a presumed difficult month.
 It is better to underspend in those instances, and plan more low-cost guerilla-style marketing events to drive traffic during those leaner months.)

 Research what monthly events/holidays you can leverage and prepare an omnichannel marketing campaign.
 Recognize that every single campaign you plan in advance needs, not just financial investment, but support.
 If you’re doing print at all one month, it should be highlighting that month’s campaign.
 The website should then be updated to clearly identify each month’s campaign.

 As each month’s campaign changes, you should ensure all graphics and designs you develop should be used across all mediums (print, TV, video, website, email marketing, display ads, in-store signage, and more).

 Now, create columns of categories under each month for:

 - Social media

 - Optimization / Conversion tools